shijiale0609/MacroSimGNN/README.md

 ## Please cite our work and star this repo if it helps your research
 Our work is submitted for peer review.
-Please cite our work on ChemRxiv.
+Pre-print on ChemRxiv.

 How to cite